sr-26/athena-express-plus/README.md

 ### Example of Parameterized Query

-Here's an example of how to use parameterized queries with Athena-Express:
+Here's an example of how to use parameterized queries with Athena-Plus:

 ```javascript